Before you begin

 Nested planned maintenance (nested PMs) is a scheduled maintenance (SM) feature that allows you to manage an asset’s repeating tasks that can be completed together, but at different intervals.
 It can reduce the number of SMs and unnecessary work orders for an asset.

-Nested PMs properties
+Nested PMs overview and properties

-- Every week, a work order is generated with the weekly task group
+- Every week, a work order is generated with the weekly task group.

-- Every 4 weeks, a work order is generated with both the weekly and 4-weekly task groups
+- Every 4 weeks, a work order is generated with both the weekly and 4-weekly task groups.

 - Every 8 weeks, it is generated with the weekly, 4-weekly, and 8-weekly task groups.